spapas/goto-previous-buffer/README.md

 ## Known Issues

 None that I know of.
+This probably won't work when the previous thing you visited was not a real file :)

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.2